-Electric Vehicle Grid Integration Project
+Electric Vehicle Grid Integration

-The Electric Vehicle Grid Integration Project supports the development and implementation of electrified transportation systems, particularly those that integrate renewable-based vehicle charging systems.
+NREL's electric vehicle grid integration work supports the development and implementation of electrified transportation systems, particularly those that integrate renewable-based vehicle charging systems.

 - Integrating renewable resources (solar and wind) with vehicle charging